OpenCHAMI/magellan/README.md

 ### Running with Docker

-The `magellan` tool can be ran in a Docker container after pulling the latest image:
+The `magellan` tool can be run in a Docker container after pulling the latest image:

 ```bash
 docker pull ghcr.io/openchami/magellan:latest